 ISMAR is a high-quality conference with a competitive submission process.
 For information on past conferences, including acceptance rates and best paper awards, see the http://ismar.net website.
 ISMAR has a rigorous reviewing process.
 Every submitted paper is subjected to this process.

 ISMAR has two tiers of reviewers: the program committee members, and the external reviewers.
 The program chairs first assign each paper to a primary reviewer and a secondary reviewer from the program committee.
-The primary reviewer then assigns two external reviewers and the secondary reviewer assigns one external reviewer; the secondary reviewer and external reviewers write reviews while the primary reviewer oversees the process and checks review quality.
+The primary reviewer then assigns two external reviewers and the secondary reviewer assigns one external reviewer; the secondary reviewer and external reviewers write reviews while the primary reviewer oversees the process, checks review quality and writes the meta-review.
 The primary reviewer may recommend that a paper that is exceptionally uncompetitive or noncompliant to the submission rules may be desk rejected; such papers are also examined by the program chairs before the decision to desk reject is taken.

 Reviewers will read the rebuttals and anonymously discuss the papers.
 Reviewers are asked to provide recommendations based on the rebuttal, other reviews, and discussion.
 An initial recommendation and a meta-review for each paper will be determined by the primary reviewer for further discussion by the program chairs.